-“When it comes to summer travelling with mom and/or dad, family members can make the trips easier for all,” says Lauber.
+“When it comes to summer traveling with mom and/or dad, family members can make the trips easier for all,” says Lauber.
 “I recall my sisters and I taking mom and dad to Mt.
 Rainier.
-By travelling separately — my sisters and two children drove in a minivan, while I flew with my parents halfway and then rented a vehicle — we made the trip more comfortable and had two vehicles at our destination.
-We also rented a wheelchair from the local Red Cross for my mother's use.”
+By traveling separately — my sisters and two children drove in a minivan, while I flew with my parents halfway and then rented a vehicle — we made the trip more comfortable and had two vehicles at our destination.
+We also rented a wheelchair from the local Red Cross for my mother’s use.”

 4. Create space